Harness

 Web app

-Embedded WKWebView at any CSS-pixel viewport (1280×800 desktop, 375×812 mobile).
+Embedded WKWebView at any CSS-pixel viewport (default 1280×1600 tall desktop, or 375×812 mobile).
+The mirror shows a flat browser chrome — no device bezel — so one snapshot covers more page and the agent scrolls less.
 JS-synthesised events for input.
 Same engine as Safari.

 Compose